 What this page turned out to be is a stupid pitch for the Trader Sentiment bar found on just about all of today’s top platforms.
 You know, the one that say 54% bullish and 46% bearish or whatever?
 The whole strategy is based on using this stupid, broker provided indicator to take signals for 60 second trading!
 No wonder it’s so easy to use, it’s based on total BS, not to mention that those indicators are free on just about any broker you go to.

 My Last Thoughts On The Guy Cohen Binary Options Scam

 I’m not sure what to think about Guy Cohen.
 Is he a scam, or a scammer, I don’t know.
-On the surface he appears to be legit, under the surface I get the feeling he’s a shyster.
-His involvement with binary options is circumstantial at best so he may be the victim of marketers using his name to piggy back their scam into search results but as yet there is no proof.
-Regardless, there is a scam here so be careful.
+On the surface he appears to be legit, under the surface I get the feeling he’s a shyster and I definitely wouldn’t pay $1,997 for one of his stupid systems.
+His involvement with binary options is circumstantial at best so he may be the victim of marketers using his name to piggy back their scam into search results but as yet there is no proof of that.
+Regardless, there is a scam here so be careful, whether it is the overly priced and ultra ridiculous Guy Cohen systems or one of the cloned binary options scams.
 If you find yourself looking at a ridiculous sales pitch for a 60 second strategy guaranteed to make you $1200 a day in only 3 hours that is really easy to use then you may have hit upon the very scam I mean.
 Don’t be fooled.